 - ▶ Catalina Beach Club, 2041 Park Street, Atlantic Beach (Henry relaxes with Karen)

 “As far back as I can remember, I always wanted to be a gangster” – after one of the greatest openings ever to a movie, Martin Scorsese’s hard-eyed look at the career of wiseguy Henry Hill roars off with frantic energy and a relentless soundtrack alternating schmaltzy ballads and pounding rock.

 It’s now part of the Jackson Hole franchise.
 Confusingly, but thankfully, it keeps the famous old neon ‘Airline’ sign.
-You can grab a burger in the classic pink and chrome interior of the Jackson Hole Diner, 69-35 Astoria Boulevard at 70th Street in Queens.
+You can grab a burger in the classic pink and chrome interior of the Jackson Hole Diner, 69-35 Astoria Boulevard at 70th Street in Astoria Heights, Queens. ⏏

-▶ The exterior of the lounge was an Italian restaurant called Collaro’s, 2758 Coney Island Avenue just south of Avenue Y, near Sheepshead Bay.
+▶ The exterior of the lounge was an Italian restaurant called Collaro’s, 2758 Coney Island Avenue just south of Avenue Y, near Sheepshead Bay in Brooklyn.
 It’s since been replaced by a Nissan dealership. ⏏